neve-linux/neveports/Packaging.md

 Care should be taken to avoid build-time dependency cycles.
 Cases where building a package requires another package to be already built are always wrong.
-Every package should be buildable with just a `bldroot` and an entirely empty repository (i.e. `cbuild` should be able to build the entire dependency tree at will).
+Every package should be buildable with just a `bldroot` and an entirely empty repository (i.e. `nbuild` should be able to build the entire dependency tree at will).
 Sometimes this requires disabling tests in the template (via `!check`).
 It is a good idea that even test suites that cannot be run or are somehow broken and disabled by default are still set up.
-That ensures someone can either find a solution later, fix it, or at least be able to see which parts of the suite run successfully by forcing the test run (as `cbuild` has an option to bypass `!check`).
+That ensures someone can either find a solution later, fix it, or at least be able to see which parts of the suite run successfully by forcing the test run (as `nbuild` has an option to bypass `!check`).

 The build environment takes care to minimize differences between possible hosts the builds may be run in.
-However, there may always be edge cases, and tests should not rely on edge cases - they must be reproducible across all environments `cbuild` may be run in.
+However, there may always be edge cases, and tests should not rely on edge cases - they must be reproducible across all environments `nbuild` may be run in.

-Also, Chimera systems should be stateless at their baseline.
+Also, Neve systems should be stateless at their baseline.
 That means a system can be recreated from its world file, and all mutable configuration files are considered ephemeral.
 In practice this means:

 1) Anything installed in `/usr` is considered immutable; the package manager should own all files and directories in there.
 This is generally already the case.
-If a directory needs to be empty and present in there, you should use the `file_modes` metadata to create them as `cbuild` will otherwise clean them.
+If a directory needs to be empty and present in there, you should use the `file_modes` metadata to create them as `nbuild` will otherwise clean them.
 2) Anything in `/etc` and `/var` is mutable and if the software in question allows, should not be owned by the package manager.
 Any directories and